OpenDroneMap/WebODM/slate/source/includes/_quickstart.md

 project_id = res['id']
 ```

-Then we need to create a <a href="#project">Project</a>.
+Then we need to create a [Project](#project).
 We pass our `token` via the `Authorization` header.
 If we forget to pass this header, the system will not authenticate us and will refuse to process the request.
-We assign a `name` to the project.
+We also assign a `name` to our project.
 <div class="clear"></div>

 ```python